Corporate Video Production: 2026 Guide

 Why Corporate Video Production Matters More in 2026

-But raw consumption data only tells part of the story.
+But raw adoption data only tells part of the story.
 Here's what's changed in 2026:

 Buyer expectations have shifted.
 B2B buyers now expect the same production quality they see from consumer brands.
 A poorly lit talking-head video filmed on a laptop webcam doesn't just fail to impress.
 It actively damages credibility.